-The Company was recently granted a re-examination certificate which expands the Company's prior claims for a major patent the Company holds.
-This will enhance and strengthen the Company's position with respect to potential patent infringement in the marketplace and differentiate and clarify our claims under this particular patent.
-The Company is taking steps to evaluate its current position in light of this event, including market research studies and other efforts to gather and document information to solidify the Company's patent protection rights.
+In April 2007, the Company was granted a re-examination certificate which expanded the Company's prior claims related to a major patent the Company holds.
+This will differentiate and clarify our claims under this particular patent.
+The Company is taking steps to evaluate its current position in light of these events, including market research studies, using other outside resources, and other efforts to gather and document information to aid in the protection of the Company's patent rights.